Akitsuyoshi/CarND-Advanced-Lane-Lines/README.md

 |![alt text][image4]  |![alt text][image13]    |
 |![alt text][image5]  |![alt text][image14]    |

-To make sure that my trasform above works corecctly, I compare each src points in orginal image with dst points in warped image.
+To make sure that my transform above works corectly, I compare each src points in the orginal image with dst points in the warped image.
 The results of that are following.

 |Src points drawn in original         |Dst points drawn in warped       |